 Deviled Egg Spread

-My favorite way to eat it is spread on whole grain bread, which has been toasted until it is crunchy, with a side of vine-ripened tomatoes.
-As an option, serve alongside your favorite seasonal greens or in a hollowed-out tomato.
-Serve as bruschetta with some diced tomato on top for an excellent hors d’oeuvres option.
+My favorite way to eat this spread is as an open-faced sandwich.
+I like to toast whole grain bread until it is crunchy, and then top with chopped avocado.
+A side of vine-ripened tomatoes rounds out a light meal.
+As an option, enjoy alongside your favorite seasonal greens or in a hollowed-out tomato.
+Serve as bruschetta with some diced tomato on top for a delicious seasonal hors d’oeuvre.

 - 6 hard-boiled eggs

-- 2 tablespoons plain Greek yogurt (I typically use 2% Chobani)
+- 2 tablespoons plain Greek yogurt (non-fat or 2% both work well)